NVIDIA-AI-IOT/CUDA-PointPillars/eval/README.md

 ## Dataset

 Download the data (calib, image\_2, label\_2, velodyne) from [Kitti Object Detection Dataset](http://www.cvlibs.net/datasets/kitti/eval_object.php?obj_benchmark=3d) and place it in your data folder at `kitti/object`.
 Note that in order to get the similar mAP compariable to OpenPCDet, we shall use pruned pointcloud in camera FOV.
-Then

 The folder structure is as following: